 By Remez Sasson

-Nowadays, it seems that people expect immediate results from positive thinking, self-improvement and spiritual growth methods.
-They expect their life to magically change, just by visualizing for a few minutes a day, or listening to a self improvement MP3?
+Do you expect immediate results from positive thinking, self-improvement and spiritual growth methods?
+Do you expect your life to magically change, just by visualizing your goals a few minutes a day, or listening to a self improvement MP3?

-- Can you develop a muscular and athletic body in just a few weeks?
+- Can you develop a muscular and athletic body in just a few days?

 To all of these questions the answer is, NO!